ibm-cloud-docs/vpc/cr-intro.md

 - If you have a route with a `/32` prefix and priority of `1`, and a route with destination of `/31` and priority `0`, then `/32` is used first (longest prefix match).
 In other words, priority matters only when there is more than one route with the exact same prefix.
 - If you have three routes with `0.0.0.0/0` (default route), only the route with the highest priority is used.
 If the selected route is removed (for example, through automation), the highest priority from the remaining two routes is selected.
-- If there is only one route with a given prefix in the custom routing table, that one route is always used regardless of its priority.
-Best route selection is performed for every given prefix and picks the route with the highest priority.
+- If the custom routing table has only one route with a specific prefix, that one route is always used regardless of its priority.
+Best route selection is performed for every specific prefix and picks the route with the highest priority.

 Equal-Cost Multi-Path (ECMP) routing is used when two routes have the same destination and priority (extending the current behavior where ECMP is used for two routes with same destination).
 At most, two routes in a routing table are allowed to have the same destination and priority.
 For example, if the custom routing table has three routes with the same destination, one route with priority `1` and the other two routes with priority `4` (ECMP), the route with priority `1` is selected and the ECMP routes are ignored (no ECMP).
 Now, if the two routes with the same destination and priority have the highest priority, the system selects these two routes and performs ECMP.
 Then, if one of these routes is deleted, the route that still exists is selected and ECMP is not performed.